Kizaki

 Think Of The Latest Unapplied Migration As Draft History

-That keeps the workflow practical during active development.
-You can generate the migration when the change is becoming real, keep iterating a bit, and still end up with one coherent migration instead of a pile of noise.
+This keeps the workflow practical during active development.
+You can generate the migration when the change is becoming real, keep iterating, and still end up with one coherent migration instead of a pile of noise.

 $ kizaki migrate plan